sindresorhus/screenfull/readme.md

 - Firefox 10+
 - Safari 5.1+

-Chrome is currently the only browser that allow use of the keyboard when fullscreen.
+Safari 5.1 doesn't support use of the keyboard in fullscreen.

 ## Usage

 ### Example